 - Pronator syndrome - this is compression of the median nerve where it passes between the two heads of the pronator teres, causing pain in the wrist and forearm and weakness of the thenar muscles

 - Anterior interosseous syndrome - compression mainly of the motor nerve, most commonly caused by tendinous origin of the deep head of the pronator teres, causing difficulty moving the index and middle fingers.

 Complex investigations are not necessary before starting conservative treatment in clinically obvious cases.
-However, in cases of diagnostic doubt, and before surgery, nerve conduction studies should be carried out.
+However, in cases of diagnostic doubt, and before surgery, nerve conduction studies should be considered.
 Investigations are useful in patients whose clinical features yield a high index of suspicion for CTS but who fail to respond to first-line treatment.

-- Electroneurography (ENG) - This is the gold standard investigation for CTS.
+- Electroneurography (ENG) - this is the gold-standard investigation for CTS.
 The median nerve is stimulated proximal to the carpal ligament and compound muscle action potential is picked up over the thenar eminence.

 - Electromyography (EMG) - this is useful in some cases but is not as sensitive as ENG.